California RV Accident Lawyers

 Here are some key RV accident statistics:

-• RVs typically weigh around 10,000 pounds, which is more than double the average weight of a standard car at 4,100 pounds.
+- RVs typically weigh around 6,000 to 30,000 pounds, depending on the type.
+Some RVs can be more than double the average weight of a standard car at 4,329 pounds.
 This substantial weight disparity implies that, in a collision, a standard car is likely to sustain more severe damage than an RV.

 Frequently Asked Questions About RV Accidents